Skip to main content

 As a result, you will get an interactive response from the anchor.

-Open the received URL in an iframe and deposit the transaction ID for future reference:
+Open the received URL in an iframe and save the transaction ID for future reference:

-Similarly to the deposit flow, a basic withdrawal flow has the same method signature and repose type:
+Similarly to the deposit flow, a basic withdrawal flow has the same method signature and response type:

 authToken,